Table of Contents

 What to Ask Your Heart Specialist in Singapore

-What do my results mean?
+1. What do my results mean?

-- Clarify whether your readings are within a healthy range or indicate early signs of heart disease.
+Ask your heart specialist to clearly explain any findings or abnormalities.
+It is important to understand whether your results fall within a healthy range or indicate early signs of heart disease.

-Do I need further tests or treatment?
+2. Do I need further tests or treatment?

-How often should I return for a check-up?
+3. How often should I return for a check-up?

-- Patients with high blood pressure or a family history of heart disease may need more regular monitoring.
+Follow-up frequency depends on your individual risk profile and current findings.
+Patients with conditions such as high blood pressure or a strong family history of heart disease may require more regular monitoring.

-Are there lifestyle changes I should make?
+4. Are there lifestyle changes I should make?

 Prioritise Your Heart Health with Gerard Leong Cardiology Clinic